-Looking to swot up on your worldly knowledge?
+Looking to swot up on your worldly knowledge and improve your chances at the next pub quiz?
 Take note of these 23 interesting facts about Samoa!

 Samoa (formerly known as Western Samoa) is a country consisting of two main islands and 8 small islets in the South Pacific Ocean.